Jak and Daxter: The Precursor Legacy

 Cheat mode enables the following actions:

-- L1 + R1 while selecting task: Complete the selected task.
-This does not necessarily mean the corresponding power cell will disappear.
+• L1 + R1 while selecting task: Complete the selected task.
+This will increase the number of power cells in your collection but this does not necessarily mean the corresponding power cell will disappear.
 You cannot "lock" a task again without resetting the game.

-- L3 (warp gate must be alive): Unlocks all warp gate destinations.
+• L3 (warp gate must be spawned in): Unlocks all warp gate destinations.

-- L3 (trans-pad must be alive): Spawn the Zoomer or Flut-Flut.
+• L3 (trans-pad must be spawned in): Spawn the Zoomer or Flut-Flut, depending on the level.

-- Hold R3 (second controller) (during plant boss fight): Plant boss becomes vulnerable.
+• Hold R3 on the second controller during the plant boss fight: Plant boss becomes vulnerable.

 Debug mode enables the following actions:

-- Hold L3 during autosave: Displays auto-save status, such as whether it's waiting on a temporary heap, writing, or finished.
+• Hold L3 during autosave: Displays auto-save status, such as whether it's waiting on a temporary heap or writing; disappears when finished.

 If a second controller is plugged in, it can be used for the following: